HBMLP 2023

 Eligibility and Selection

 We accept applications from people regardless of religious background, race, or country of origin.
 Applicants from diverse academic disciplines and religious backgrounds are encouraged to apply.
 While a majority of participants are working toward an undergraduate or graduate degree, we encourage anyone with an interest in Buddhist practices to apply.
 Most of our participants are between 18 and 40 years of age.
-With special admission for those who are over 40 if you have some form of meditation experience/practice and healthy to deal with intensive daily activities during HBMLP.
+With special admission for those who are over 40 if you have some form of meditation experience/practice and healthy to deal with intensive daily activities during WMLP.

 Applications will be reviewed by a panel of monastics and staff members.
 In the committee's evaluation, emphasis will be placed on personal motivation and how the experience with the program can benefit your future goals, both professional and personal.